-This story is a yuri lemon and, as C. Richard Davies put it, it’s also “about time.”
+This story is, as C. Richard Davies put it, “about time.”
 If you are a minor and you have clicked on this story depite my waring, you are well on your way to a lifetime of disappointment and misery, since common sense is one of the most important things a person can have.
 So, to be blunt – if you are a minor or do not approve of sexual situations between consenting women of legal age, then go away, please.

-“Worldshaking” Fanfic supports Yuricon, a celebration of shoujoai and yuri in anime and manga.
+“Worldshaking” Fanfic supports Yuricon, a celebration of Yuri in anime and manga.

 WSF is also a pround member of the Fanfic Revolution, because fanfic doesn’t have to suck.

 And now, our feature presentation:

 The lieutenant finished signing the last document and slapped it onto the “finished’ pile for her assistant to file in the morning.
 With some surprise, she noted that it was later than she had thought.
 She’d have to hustle to get home and get her journal typed in order to get any decent amount of sleep before the conference tomorrow.

 She shut the computer down, taking care to lock any sensitive papers and disks in her drawer, then glanced around her office, assuring herself that there wasn’t anything that needed her attention before she left.
 With a nod of satisfaction, she flicked off the light and locked the door behind her.